labarba/pyexafmm-cise/README.md

 ### 1.1 Broad Strokes

+- The point of this paper, why are we making another FMM?
+Tie together reasoning for using Python to code a non-trivial algorithm.
+(Ease of deployment, interoperbility with Python universe, low barrier to entry for non-software specialists)
 - Particle FMM, why it's useful, and in which contexts.
 - Current advances in written software for it
 - Python, and it's utility.
 - The concept of JIT and Numba, and how they work roughly.
-- The point of this paper, why are we making another FMM?
-Tie together reasoning for using Python to code a non-trivial algorithm.
-(Ease of deployment, interoperbility with Python universe, low barrier to entry for non-software specialists)
 - Can we code a HPC library using just Python data/numerics stack?
 If so it would make our lives as Computational Scientists a lot easier/faster!
-Allowing you to go from prototype to performance without software engineering hassle.
+Allowing you to go from prototype to performance without software engineering hassle introduced by C++.
-- Paper organisation in terms of following sections
+- Paper organisation in terms of following sections ...

-### 1.2 Designing an FMM
+### 1.2 Designing a Performant FMM
 - Basic concept behind KIFMM (relevant operations, and algorithm structure)
 - Data structures required, morton representation, (linear) adaptive octree.
 - Optimisations required for practical implementations, requirement to cache and store operators, quickly lookup (precomputed) operators, avoid redundant calculation (transfer vectors).
 - Peculiarities of our FMM in order to achieve performance: rSVD compression of M2L, stability from ncheck_points > nequivalent_points.
+Why they help, and how they work - what is the impact on speed and accuracy.

 ### 1.3 Numba and Cupy
 - Introduction to Numba, and how it can be useful for scientific computing - JIT compilation, interoperability with cupy/numpy data structures.
 - How numba and cuda are used in this project, spell out where these technologies are actually impactful, and when they are not.
-- Specifics of where they are used (AdaptOctree construction, M2L calculation/compression, P2P and P2M calculations)
+- Specifics of where they are used (AdaptOctree construction, M2L calculation/compression, P2P and P2M calculations) and benchmarks of the impact that they have over not using them.

 ## 2. Software Engineering

 ### 2.1 Software Design Principles:
 - How much easier is it actually than just writing everything in C/C++?
-- Was it easy to separate concerns, and enforce safety?
+- Was it easy to separate concerns, and enforce safety in a complex software?
 - How did the library design end up looking
 - How did the code end up looking?
+Because the utility of a full app in Python is that we can easily prototype algorithm implementations.
 - Why is this important?
 Because these tools are only useful if they make our life easier and deployment of our ideas faster.

-### 2.2 Software Design Specifics:
 - How was code organised, and why.
 What bottlenecks did the design introduce on performance, if any (reliance on HDF5 for loading/caching operators).

 ## 3. Performance Comparison